 Barley yellow dwarf virus in cereals

-The earliest symptoms of BYDV are discolouration of the younger leaves, with barley and wheat turning yellow, though there may also be purpling of upper leaf tips.
+The earliest symptoms of BYDV are discolouration of younger leaves, with barley and wheat turning yellow.
+Purpling of upper leaf tips can occur too.
 Oats generally turn purple.
-As the season progresses, the plants will be stunted, showing extensive tillering, and delayed ear emergence and ripening.
-The grain will be of poor quality, and once the damage presents as patches across the paddock, the damage cannot be rectified.
+As the season progresses the plants will be stunted, show extensive tillering, delayed ear emergence and ripening.
+The grain will be of poor quality, and as with most pest damage, present in patches across the paddock.
+Unfortunately, once the patches appear, the damage cannot be rectified.

-» Delay drilling potential high-risk paddocks too early in the autumn.
+• Delay drilling potential high-risk paddocks too early in the autumn such as second wheats.

-» Manage aphid numbers and spread before GS32 as the crop is less likely to be infected after this stage.
+• Manage aphid numbers and spread before GS32 as the crop is much less likely to be infected after this stage.

-» Minimise general stress to plants with the appropriate use of trace elements.
+• Minimise general stress to plants with the appropriate use of trace elements.
+Plant health is vital in the fight against diseases.

-» Strip tillage and minimal tillage benefits the natural enemies of insect pests as they live in the retained crop stubble.
+• Strip tillage and minimal tillage can benefit natural enemies with the retained straw.

-» Use insecticides at full rates for the greatest knockdown and leeway persistence.
-Couple with an appropriate adjuvant for increased efficacy.
+• Use Insecticides at full rates to give greatest knockdown and leeway persistence.
+It is also advised to use an appropriate adjuvant with insecticides to increase efficacy.

 For assistance developing a management plan for barley yellow dwarf virus in your cereal crops, contact your local PGG Wrightson Technical Field Representative.